WebAhead/master-reference/coursebook/weeks-10-12/build-sprint/tech-choices.md

 Here you would use React + Redux together to create an app that renders in the client.
 We would advise this if you have a small focused team, who would all like to focus on learning React.
-If using Redux, you should first aim to understand what Redux is, why you need it, and the paradigm is represents.
+If using Redux, you should first aim to understand what Redux is, why you need it, and the paradigm it represents.

 If you decide to use React, we would recommend using [create-react-app](https://github.com/facebookincubator/create-react-app).